yuzhi535/firefox-custom-themes/README.md

 ## Generic Installation

-* Go to the wanted theme and click the download button.
-* You should now be on the Github page for that topic.
-* Below you should see a guide on how to install that particular theme and a few preview pictures.
-Anyway, here are some common steps for all themes.

 1. Download the theme with the big green button: "Code" >> Download.zip
 2. Open `about:config` page.
 3. A dialog will warn you, but ignore it, ~~just do it~~ press the `I accept the risk!` button.